botpress/botpress/docs/guide/docs/channels/web.md

 </script>
 ```

-You can then add a `click` event listener to any element on your web page.
+You can then add a `click` event listener to any element on your web page (in most cases this entails creating a new button).
 Below is a code sample showing how to add event listeners to your custom elements.

 ```html
 <script>